"As a school, you take teachers’ workload into consideration and show concern for their welfare." (Ofsted)

-The St Margaret’s Church of England Academy Sixth Form Citizenship Programme has been growing year-on-year over the past decade.
-Since joining forces with Liverpool John Moores University, the incentive of a Gold Citizenship Award has taken more significance and the students in the Sixth Form consistently strive for excellence.
+The St Margaret’s Church of England Academy Sixth Form Citizenship Programme is a very important part of our Sixth form experience.
+Our partnership with Liverpool John Moores University, who have provided the incentive of a Gold Citizenship Award, has brought a real significance to full participation in the programme and the students in the Sixth Form consistently strive for excellence.

-In May 2016, we were proud to present a record 100 of our Year 13 leavers with the Liverpool John Moores University Gold Citizenship Award at our Annual Leavers’ Service.
-We achieved an outstanding 7,000 hours of Citizenship work both in the school and local community.
+In a typical year we will present around 100 of our Year 13 leavers with the Liverpool JMU Gold Citizenship Award at our Annual Leavers’ Service.
+In the past they have achieved annual totals of up to 7,000 hours of Citizenship work both in the school and local community.

 Students have to accrue 40 hours of Citizenship within the Sixth Form and are then required to invest a further 30 hours in the local community that can include: the Duke of Edinburgh Award scheme, Employment, Charity work, Church Assistant, Primary School Assisting / Coaching, Babysitting, looking after a local elderly relative/friend, Refereeing, Sport’s Coaching and many more.
 The Sixth Formers are also very proud to welcome elderly residents from the community to the School for an Annual Christmas lunch, an afternoon involving a lovely meal and entertainment.
 The smiles on the faces of our guests make it all worthwhile.
 Visits to elderly residents’ homes to bring in Christmas cheer also happen each year, with a selection of students bearing gifts and singing Christmas Carols.
 Only when they have totalled 70 hours are the students presented with the Gold Award.
 It takes great commitment and dedication to earn this award and Sixth Formers at St Margaret’s always live up to high expectations.